Professor Susan Michie (Chair)

 Dr Seda Erdem (Expert member)

-Seda Erdem is a Senior Lecturer of Economics at the University of Stirling.
+Seda Erdem is an Associate Professor of Economics at the University of Stirling.
 She has a background in behavioural science and food economics.
 Her research broadly focuses on eliciting preferences and perceptions, consumer choice behaviour and decision-making in the areas of food, health and agriculture.
 Other areas of interest include survey methodologies and data analysis.
 She is leading a research theme of the Global Food Security Programme at the University of Stirling.
 Erdem also has significant experience in social science consultancy for a range of governmental institutions internationally.

 Professor Spencer Henson (Expert member)